Playing like All-Stars: Miracle League hits another Home Run

-New Orleans– The 8th Annual Miracle League All-Star featured hundreds of all-stars from the Miracle League of Greater New Orleans on the campus of Brother Martin High School.
+NEW ORLEANS -- The 8th Annual Miracle League All-Star featured hundreds of all-stars from the Miracle League of Greater New Orleans on the campus of Brother Martin High School.

 Brother Martin baseball and football players helped Miracle League All-Stars hit, run and field baseball Saturday morning at E.A Farley Field.

-“That’s what it’s all about we want everybody to come out and have the opportunity to play on a real field and enjoy this type of stuff its a good thing”, says Brother Martin Athletic Director Mark Wisniewski.
+"That's what it's all about we want everybody to come out and have the opportunity to play on a real field and enjoy this type of stuff its a good thing," says Brother Martin Athletic Director Mark Wisniewski.

 WGNO-TV's General Manager John Cruse and Sports Director Ed Daniels received an autograph framed jersey with the names of all the all-stars.